martinicmrim/sam_nnunet/README.md

 Experiments on combination of SAM and nnU-net

 # TO DO
-- Description MedSAM
+- Improve comments in code + Path configuration
-- Upload full code
+- Create script for automatic training / evaluation

 # Description
 The code is composed of two independant part due to incompatible requirements between nnU-net and MedSAM-3D.